antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Moniker-Link.md

 <img width="861" height="57" alt="Screenshot 2026-04-06 091203" src="https://github.com/user-attachments/assets/b1d7d52b-bdb2-4eb4-8b32-0b7cc0b36626" />

 This time, the **"!"** is embedded within the URL bypassing "Protected View".
 The share does not have to exist on the remote device as an authentication attempt will proceed regardless.
-The vulnerability isn't about successfully opening a file, it's about establishing a connection with the user's server.
+The vulnerability isn't about successfully opening a file, it's about establishing a connection with the attacker's server.
 This results in the user's Windows netNTLMv2 hash being sent to the attacker.